influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/alerts.md

 ## Match Expressions

-Alert handlers support match expressions that filters which alert events the handler processes.
+Alert handlers support match expressions that filter which alert events the handler processes.

 A match expression is a TICKscript lambda expression.
 The data that triggered the alert is available to the match expression, including all fields and tags.